zonca/zonca.dev/posts/2022-09-27-migrate-fastpages-quarto-preserve-history.md

 ---

-Most of my blog posts are in Markdown.
-However, there are cases where plotting and code are very important, and nothing beats a Jupyter Notebook for that.
+Most of my blog posts are in Markdown...however, there are cases where plotting and code are very important, and nothing beats a Jupyter Notebook for that.

 This blog was based on `fastpages`, a static blog generator by `fast.ai`.
 Unfortunately they are discontinuing it and they recommended to migrate to [Quarto](https://quarto.org), so here we are.